 Despite losing its influence over Afghanistan, India will try not to disengage with the Taliban and will keep the room open for collaboration.
 This time, at least for the beginning, the Taliban will do the most to prove a positive image in world’s eye.
 Taliban have not only declared amnesty across Afghanistan but have also assured that its soil shall not be used against any other country.
 India would likely be reluctant of repeating the mistakes and this time it will reach out to the Taliban by not only recognizing them but later on, also creating and maintaining diplomatic channels with them.

 Since the Taliban takeover, the priority of various states was to evacuate their citizens and officials safely from Afghanistan.
 Once, they are over with it, their priority will shift to taking part in the formation of a ‘friendly’ and ‘inclusive’ government formation in Afghanistan.
 India will jump on the bandwagon and do its best to take part in the formation of that government and establish its ties with it.

 The situation in Afghanistan is constantly fluctuating.
 Just like the Taliban defied all odds by capturing Kabul in a couple of weeks.
 It is, therefore, uncertain to predict what major changes would occur with regards to Afghanistan in a couple of months or even a couple of weeks.
 Meanwhile, the Taliban will likely to focus more on the ‘survivability’ and ‘sustainability’ of its interim government and focusing more on resolving the humanitarian crisis in Afghanistan.
 The world will have to wait and watch!

-*Muhammad Adil Khan is working as a Research Assistant at Balochistan Think Tank Network (BTTN), Pakistan.
+Muhammad Adil is a Research Assistant at Balochistan Think Tank Network (BTTN) at BUITEMS, Quetta.